Well, one thing we can say is that not all spaces are smart! A smart space is about making any space more agile, multifunctional and sensorial.

 Thinking carefully about what we put inside any room is key.
 The key to the way we develop a project together with our customers.
 We want to understand who the room is for and what it must be.
 Only then can we share meaningful ideas and propose solutions.

 So, again: what is a smart space?

 It’s one that we furnish and resource with care.
 Where children can have ownership of making changes and choosing accessible resources themselves.
-Teachers and children can quickly and easily reconfigure the space by moving mobile, modular furniture to create new zones for different groupings and activities, or a pop-up class base in any room.
+Teachers and children can quickly and easily reconfigure the space by moving mobile, modular furniture.
+It creates new zones for different groupings and activities.
+Or also a pop-up class base in any room!

-It might be about choosing nesting tables and storage, or perhaps wall-mounted folding tables, so workspaces can expand and be stored away whenever required, creating more floorspace and more possibilities when tables are not in use.
-It might be about having interchangeable worktops, so a storage unit can be sometimes a play kitchen, sometimes a light table, sometimes a sand or water tub.
-It can be modular partitions, which themselves offer interactive and sensory play opportunities and encounters, while also creating new pathways inside the classroom.
-Or simply a play loft, offering multiple play activities (roleplay, construction, movement, sensory, cosy corner) with a relatively low footprint in the room.
+It might be about choosing nesting tables and storage, or perhaps wall-mounted folding tables.
+So workspaces can expand and be stored away whenever required.
+Creating more floor space and more possibilities when tables are not in use.
+It might be about having interchangeable worktops.
+So a storage unit can be sometimes a play kitchen, sometimes a light table.
+Or sometimes a sand or water tub.
+It can be modular partitions, which themselves offer interactive and sensory play opportunities and encounters.
+While also creating new pathways inside the classroom.
+Or simply a play loft, offering multiple play activities with a relatively low footprint in the room.
+Such as roleplay, construction, movement, sensory, cosy corner.

 Above all, it’s about creating spaces for learning that are not static places.
-They should be engaging, interactive and responsive, able to support different demands and propose many different possibilities throughout every day.
+They should be engaging, interactive and responsive.
+Or able to support different demands and propose many different possibilities throughout every day.